-The WATER Institute Brings Beaver Coexistence to the Central Valley
+The WATER Institute Brings Beaver Coexistence to California’s Central Valley

 This September and October, the WATER Institute hosted our first-ever Beaver Coexistence Field Training and Tour alongside the Beaver Institute and Connected Ecology.
 The team focused on two sites in California’s Central Valley—the Cosumnes River Preserve and a suburban neighborhood in El Dorado Hills.
 Over the course of three days, experts shared hands-on instruction with 14 coexistence practitioners and demonstrated the positive potential of beaver coexistence strategies with 41 wetland manager, agency, philanthropic, and nonprofit partners.

 As weather whiplash and the effects of climate change affect California, beaver can provide a stabilizing effect, mitigating floods, reducing drought and wildfire, sequestering carbon, improving water quality, and creating habitat across entire watersheds.
-To make beaver benefits that much more attainable, our new California Beaver Coexistence Training and Support Program, funded by the California Department of Fish and Wildlife, provides land managers and coexistence professionals with technical and financial resources that makes coexisting with nature’s busiest engineers easier and more affordable.
+Our new California Beaver Coexistence Training and Support Program, funded by the California Department of Fish and Wildlife, provides land managers and coexistence professionals with technical and financial resources to make coexisting with nature’s busiest engineers easier and more affordable.

 BeaverCorps Trainees Learn Coexistence Techniques

 BeaverCorps Trainees work together to install a Beaver Back Saver at the Cosumnes River Preserve.
-Photo: Brock Dolman
+Photo: Brock Dolman/OAEC

 For two days, experts from the WATER Institute, the Beaver Institute, and Connected Ecology provided hands-on training and real-time experience for a cohort of BeaverCorps trainees who convened from across the state.
 Together, they installed a series of four coexistence devices, whose implementation was designed by Cathy Mueller of Connected Ecology and land manager partners from each site.